faiqueali017/django-base-code/README.md

-# Django-base-code
+# Elevate-BE

-This repo contains ready-to use base code for django applications.
+This repo contains code base code for django.

 ## Features